 If you choose the final year Law in Action module, you'll spend one day a week working in a local law firm or voluntary organisation.
 Past students have secured placements with:

 Pro Bono Unit

-The lively society runs an active programme of events and talks including trips to the Supreme Court in London, the European Parliament in Brussels and the European Court in Luxembourg.
-Students also participate in competitions and attend regular socials including the annual dinner.
+Our Law Society runs an active programme of events and talks including trips to the Supreme Court in London, the European Parliament in Brussels and the European Court in Luxembourg.

-Mooting is an important skill in the legal profession and the UWE Mooting Society runs regular moots and competitions.
+Mooting is an important skill in the legal profession and the Mooting Committee runs regular moots and competitions.

-The Society is valued and recognised by the local law network as judges of the moots include members of local barristers' chambers and Bristol Civic Justice Centre.
+It's valued and recognised by the local law network.
+Judges of the moots include members of local barristers' chambers and Bristol Civic Justice Centre.